veronicatesei/hcl-universal-orchestrator-chart/README.md

 ### Deploying the product components

 Before starting to deploy the product components, make sure that all the [prerequisites](#prerequisites) are met.
+The username to log in the HCL Entitled Registry is the same username used to login into https://hclcr.io/harbor/projects, and the password is the HCL Entitled Registry CLI secret that can be found in the User Profile.

 To deploy HCL Universal Orchestrator, perform the following steps: